gladykov/chain.train/README.md

 ## I have a big project, can you help me setup this stuff?

-We can talk.
-Drop me a message at gladykov @ most popular email domain from google
+Drop a message to my parent company Modus Create

 ## Code

 Black, Isort, Bugbear - all will kindly yell at you from Github Actions

+## Troubleshoot

+Long chain trains may cause errors: https://github.com/PyCQA/flake8-bugbear/issues/295